AdobeDocs/campaign-web.en/help/v8/email/message-tracking.md

         ![](assets/email-link-to-landing-page.png){zoomable="yes"}

-    * **[!UICONTROL Subscription link]**: Insert a link to a service.
+    * **[!UICONTROL Subscription link]**: Insert a link to a subscription service.
 When users click the link, they will be directed to the subscription landing page referenced in the selected service.
 [Learn more ](../audience/manage-services.md#create-service)

         ![](assets/service-create-default-lp-link.png){zoomable="yes"}

-    * **[!UICONTROL Unsubscription link]**: Insert a link to a service.
+    * **[!UICONTROL Unsubscription link]**: Insert a link to an unsubscription service.
 When subscribers click the link, they will be directed to the unsubscription landing page referenced in the selected service.
 [Learn more ](../audience/manage-services.md#create-service)

     <!--* **[!UICONTROL Mirror page]**: Add a link to display the email content in a web browser.
 [Learn more]-->